pdwrc/rc-light-controller/USER-GUIDE.md

 will take you back into your previous position in the previous menu.
 Short clicks will cycle you through the options in the sub-menu.

+Tip: to quickly navigate back to the first item in a menu, quickly click the primary button repeatedly until the lights stop flashing.
+You are now at the first item.

 ## Changing settings

 To change a menu item, navigate to that item as described above, and long